pluggyai/pluggy-js/README.md

 ## Documentation
-For most up-to-date and accurate documentation, please see our [API Reference](https://docs.pluggy.ai) page.
+For tmost up-to-date and accurate documentation, please see our [API Reference](https://docs.pluggy.ai) page.